greymatter-io/helm-charts/secrets/README.md

 ### Global Certificates

-Enabling global certificates by setting `global.global_certs.enabled=true` in the `global.yaml` file.
+Enable global certificates by setting `global.global_certs.enabled=true` in the `global.yaml` file.
 This will simplify the deployment by using one set of certificates for many of the services. (certificates can be defined in global.yaml or pulled from a file)

 ### From values.yaml